d0minicO/gpu_testing/README.md

-# gpu_testing
-Testing performance of new GPU
+# Set up and testing of new GPU

-Repo for setting up my new laptop with an NVIDIA GPU and testing how good it is.
+Repo for setting up my new laptop with an NVIDIA GPU and testing how good it is at matrix multiplication.

 ## Install tools